 Especially useful when you possess information solely from the apo-protein structure.

 HYBRID - Ligand guided docking

-HYBRID is a docking program that can utilize bound ligand information in a seamless manner.
-Like FRED, HYBRID performs a systematic, exhaustive, nonstochastic examination of all possible poses within the protein active site; however, instead of filtering the poses based on their shape complementarity to the active site, they are filtered on their shape and chemical complementarity to a known bound ligand.
-This ligand-guided docking provides statistically improved enrichment compared to many docking tools .
+HYBRID uses bound ligand information to improve virtual screening performance, e.g. as POSIT improves poses HYBRID improves enrichment.
+Like FRED, HYBRID performs a systematic, exhaustive, non-stochastic examination of poses within the protein active site; however, HYBRID reduces this search space based on shape and chemical complementarity to the bound ligand.
+This ligand-guided docking provides equivalent or better enrichment when compared to most docking procedures [1,2].

 Highly valuable when you have information from the holo-protein structure.